Rick Mast: Late 1990s

 Mast signed to drive the No. 75 Remington Arms-sponsored Ford for Butch Mock Motorsports in 1997.
 Misfortune appeared early as Mast failed to qualify for the Daytona 500, and the season was a struggle.
 Mast finished 32nd in points that year.
 1998 started off better for Mast as he won the pole at the GM Goodwrench Service Plus 400, but his struggles continued, and he left the team when the season came to a close.

 After rumors spread that Mast would return to Travis Carter to drive a car sponsored by Kmart, he joined the No. 98 Cale Yarborough-owned team, despite the fact that the team did not have sponsorship.
 Midway through the season, the team got sponsorship from Universal Studios, and Mast posted two Top 10's and became the first driver since Yarborough to go the whole season without failing to finish a race.
 However, Universal did not renew their contract, and with questions surrounding Yarborough's plans on continuing to own the team, Mast was out of work again.

 Final races

-During the early part of 2000, Mast climbed on board to drive the No. 41 Big Daddy's BBQ Sauce-sponsored Chevrolet Monte Carlo for Larry Hedrick Motorsports.
+During the early part of 2000, Mast climbed on board to drive the No. 41 Big Daddy's BBQ Sauce Chevrolet Monte Carlo for Larry Hedrick Motorsports.
 But after the Food City 500, Mast departed for A.J.
-Foyt Racing, and had two top-ten finishes.
+Foyt Racing, and had two Top 10 finishes.

-Mast began 2001 with Midwest Transit Racing, but due to sponsorship issues, they only ran part-time, and Mast soon left to drive the No. 27 Duke's Mayonnaise-sponsored Pontiac Grand Prix for Eel River Racing, but late in the season, the team closed down, and Mast was out of work once again.
-He made a deal with Donlavey Racing for the final races of the season, running an unsponsored #90 Ford after the team's previous sponsor, Hills Brothers Coffee, abruptly left the team to sign with Bill Davis Racing.
+Mast began 2001 with Midwest Transit Racing, but due to sponsorship issues, they only ran part-time, and Mast soon left to drive the No. 27 Duke's Mayonnaise Pontiac Grand Prix for Eel River Racing, but late in the season, the team closed down, and Mast was out of work once again.
+He made a deal with Donlavey Racing for the final races of the season, running an unsponsored No. 90 Ford after the team's previous sponsor, Hills Brothers Coffee, abruptly left the team to sign with Bill Davis Racing.